mgoellnitz/lunette/README.md

 Without any parameters this command would list the exercises of one random user with a currently valid session.
 So, if you only have one open session, this is sufficient.
-If you are working with multiply sessions in parallel, at least portions of the username need to be given as a parameter.
+If you are working with multiple sessions in parallel, at least portions of the username need to be given as a parameter.

 ```